arukanoido/promod/index.md

 1. White screen loading a map
 > Normal behavior when loading any mod maps.
 2. Cannot use Admin console commands when switching from a vanilla map to a mod map
-> A vanilla Squad bug when loading any mod maps.
+> A vanilla Squad bug.
 Reconnect to the server after changing the map.
 3. Stuttering in the Spectate Camera using in-picture mode.
 > An engine optimization.
 Keep the player in view on your screen when using in-picture mode.